pallets-eco/flask-security/docs/api.rst

 .. py:class:: OauthCbType[oauth: OAuth, token: t.Any]

-    This callback is called when the oauth redirect happens.
+    This callback is called when the OAuth redirect happens.
 It must take the response from the provider and return a tuple of <user_model_field_name, value> - which will be used to look up the user in the datastore.